attaswift/BTree/README.md

     The performance of B-trees is extremely stable, with no irregular spikes ever.

     (Note that there is a bit of leeway in allocations to make balancing the tree fast.
-    In the worst case, a B-tree may only be filled at 50% of space it allocates.)
+    In the worst case, a B-tree may only fill 50% of space it allocates.
+The ratio is typically much higher than that, though.)

 4. B-trees always keep their items sorted in ascending key order, and they provide efficient positional lookups.
     You can get the *i*th smallest/largest item in a tree in O(log(*n*)) time.